chicagopython/code-of-conduct/code-of-conduct.md

 ## Our Standards

- actual or perceived race, sex, religion, color, age, national origin, veteran and/or military status, genetic information, disability, sexual orientation, gender identity and/or expression,  or any combination of these factors

 ChiPy is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, actual or perceived race, ethnicity, national origin,